jfrog/frogbot/commands/testdata/messages/novulnerabilities.md

 [![](https://raw.githubusercontent.com/jfrog/frogbot/master/resources/noVulnerabilityBanner.png)](https://github.com/jfrog/frogbot#readme)

 ---
-* **Frogbot** also supports the [‘Contextual Analysis’](https://jfrog.com/security-and-compliance/) feature, which is included as part of the ‘Advanced Security’ package.
-This package isn't enabled on your system.
+* **Frogbot** also supports the **Contextual Analysis, Infrastructure as Code Scanning and Secrets Detection**.
+These features are included as part of the [JFrog Advanced Security](https://jfrog.com/xray/) package, which isn't enabled on your system.
 ---

 <div align="center">